 The Macclesfield Canal

-Starting at the summit level of the Trent & Mersey, the Macclesfield Canal climbs even higher and becomes one of the highest levels on the system (518 feet) to overlook the Cheshire Plain and cling to the skirts of the Pennines.
+Starting at the summit level of the Trent & Mersey, the Macclesfield Canal climbs even higher and reaches one of the highest summits on the system at 518 feet to overlook the Cheshire Plain and cling to the skirts of the Pennines.

-Post war efforts by the Chairman and members of the North Cheshire Cruising Club (founded 1943) and the Inland Waterways Association Second National Rally (1953) drew attention to the lack of maintenance and deterioration of this canal.
-After a campaigning cruise met apparent sabotage the Peak Forest Canal Society (1964) proposed a ‘Cheshire Ring’ of regenerated canals (including the ‘Macc’) which was finally opened after ten years’ effort in 1974.
+The canal was threatened with closure in the 1950’s but efforts by the North Cheshire Cruising Club and the Inland Waterways Association Second National Rally held in Macclesfield in 1953 drew attention to the lack of maintenance and deterioration of this canal.
+After a campaigning cruise met apparent sabotage the Peak Forest Canal Society came up with the rallying call of a ‘Cheshire Ring’ of regenerated canals which was finally opened after ten years’ effort in 1974.